Sephora’s 'Black Beauty Is Beauty' Short Film Celebrates Black Innovation

 The film shows a white person applying a cut crease, then cuts to a trio of drag queens beating their face, then to vogueing at a drag ball.
 The message is clear: these trends are Black and queer.
 From the Black mom who laid our edges as children and taught us to use thick lotions instead of that watery mess, we birthed make-up and skin care with our love and shared it with the world.

 It doesn’t end there.
 Sephora’s page has links to Black-owned brands, and Sephora pledges at least 15% of their shelves for Black-owned brands.
-Useful information about the challenges Black brands face is also on the page, plus a link to apply for their brand incubation, Sephora Accelerate, helping founders of color create a successful business.
-The deadline is September 20th.
+Useful information about the challenges Black brands face is also on the page, plus a link to apply for their brand incubation, Sephora Accelerate, helping founders of colour create a successful business.
+The deadline is 20th September.

 Sephora is leading through words, actions, and money for Black beauty innovators.
 Precisely as it should be.